 A few weeks ago, Chester Archaeological Society forwarded a request from Cheshire West and Chester (CWAC) for participants to attend a Local List Workshop.
 I volunteered, but at that time I had only the fuzziest idea of what a local list actually is.
-This post is about local lists and what happened on the workshop.
+This post aims to clarify the subject of local lists and provides an account what happened during the fascinating Chester workshop.

 A lot of county and city councils have programmes dedicated to local listing, and are running their own workshops and other forms of interaction with the public in order to launch their own local lists.
 So what is a local list when it emerges from its burrow?